ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/CameraCapture.rst

 imageMetadataAvailable() and imageSaved() signals.

-If the application is unable to write to the location specified by ``location`` the
-`CameraCapture </sdk/apps/qml/QtMultimedia/CameraCapture/>`__ will emit an error.
+If the application is unable to write to the location specified by :ref:``location`` the `CameraCapture <sdk_qtmultimedia_cameracapture>` will emit an error.
 The most likely reasons for the application to be unable to write to a location is that the path is wrong and the location does not exists, or the application does not have write permission for that location.

 |

+.. _sdk_qtmultimedia_cameracapture_setMetadata-method:

 +--------------------------------------------------------------------------+
 |        \ setMetadata(key, value)                                         |